Knowing how to build and iterate on a sales funnel is one of the most profitable concepts an entrepreneur can master.

 - Is your product made in the USA, cruelty-free, organic, or 100% natural?

 These kinds of things make for great USPs.
-So take some time to think about it, and when you have your USPs ready, put them into an image format.
-Then stick those images somewhere on your product page.
+So take some time to think about it, and when you have your USPs ready, you can lay them out visually with images or icons to illustrate them, like Pura Vida above.

 ACTION ITEM: Decide on your USPs (pick at least three to four) and stick them somewhere on your product page.